-Rhodiola is also known as arctic root or golden root, and its scientific name is Rhodiola rosea.
+Rhodiola is also known as arctic root or golden root.
+Its scientific name is Rhodiola rosea.

-Its root contains more than 140 active ingredients, the two most potent of which are rosavin and salidroside.
+Its root contains more than 140 active ingredients, with the two most potent being rosavin and salidroside (

-People in Russia and Scandinavian countries have used rhodiola to treat anxiety, fatigue and depression for centuries.
+People in Russia and Scandinavian countries have used rhodiola for centuries to treat:

 Today, it’s widely used as a dietary supplement for its many health benefits.

-This article reveals 7 science-based health benefits of rhodiola.
+Here are 7 science-based health benefits of Rhodiola rosea.

 Rhodiola has long been known as an adaptogen, a natural substance that increases your body’s resistance to stress in non-specific ways.

-Summary Adaptogens like rhodiola increase your body’s resistance to stress, allowing you to better cope during stressful times.
+Adaptogens like Rhodiola rosea may increase your body’s resistance to stress, allowing you to cope better during stressful times.

 Due to its adaptogenic properties, rhodiola is thought to help alleviate fatigue.

-In a similar study, 100 people with chronic fatigue symptoms received 400 mg of rhodiola every day for eight weeks.
-They experienced significant improvements in stress symptoms, fatigue, quality of life, mood and concentration (6).
+In one study, 100 people with chronic fatigue symptoms received 400 mg of rhodiola every day for 8 weeks.
+They experienced significant improvements in:

-These improvements were observed after only one week of treatment and continued to improve through the final week of the study.
+These improvements were observed after only 1 week of treatment and continued to improve through the final week of the study (

-Depression is a common but serious illness that negatively affects how you feel and act (7).
+Depression is a common but serious illness that negatively affects how you feel and act.

 It’s thought to occur when chemicals in your brain called neurotransmitters become unbalanced.
-Health professionals commonly prescribe antidepressants to help correct these chemical imbalances (8).
+Health professionals commonly prescribe antidepressants to help correct these chemical imbalances.

-Another study compared the effects of rhodiola to the commonly prescribed antidepressant sertraline, which is sold under the name Zoloft.
-It randomly assigned 57 people diagnosed with depression to receive rhodiola, sertraline or a placebo pill for 12 weeks (13).
+One study compared the effects of rhodiola with the commonly prescribed antidepressant sertraline, which is sold under the name Zoloft.
+In the study, 57 people diagnosed with depression were randomly assigned to receive rhodiola, sertraline, or a placebo pill for 12 weeks (6).

 While rhodiola and sertraline both reduced symptoms of depression, sertraline had a greater effect.
 However, rhodiola produced fewer side effects and was better tolerated.

-Summary Rhodiola has been shown to improve many symptoms of depression.
+Research has shown that rhodiola may help improve some symptoms of depression.
 Similar to antidepressants, it may positively influence neurotransmitters that affect mood and emotion.